 When dogs that do not know each other meet on a short leash, they tend to stare directly into each other’s eyes.
 This is perceived as very threatening and rude.
 While they do not intend to communicate aggression, they can easily misinterpret the other dog’s straight body position and direct look into their face as an intention to get physical.

 In order to let all dogs learn in as stress-free an environment as possible, we do not allow you to have your dog meet and play with other dogs on leash during our classes.
-If you are interested in getting your dog together with other social dogs for a playtime, we can organize this after class and with a monitored meet-and-greet that does not happen on a tight and short leash.
+If you are interested in getting your dog together with other social dogs for a playtime, we can organize this after our dog training class and with a monitored meet-and-greet that does not happen on a tight and short leash.

 We offer classes of several disciplines: Agility, obedience, tricks, frisbee and man trailing.